 - Google Wallet allows users to send money through the app, in Gmail, on the web, or via text messages in the U.S. or U.K.

-- Apple Pay can be used at stores to pay for goods and services.
+- Apple Pay can be used at stores and online to pay for goods and services.
 This is a peer-to-peer payment system used with iPhone that acts essentially as a bank account on your phone.

 - Google Now adds intelligence based on what app is being used when conducting a voice search to provide context to your question.

 - iOS is using improved algorithms to utilize data on your phone and in your e-mail to provide increased context to your Siri searches.
 Siri intelligence is also being used in more places to recommend stories in the News app, find related search queries in Safari and more.

 Running on Desktop/Laptop

 - Windows 11 supports running Android apps via the Windows Subsystem for Android.

 - Apple supports running iOS apps on their ‘M’ series processor based Macs.